TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/A Unified View on Reinforcement Learning Approaches.md

 * Use of [[Function Approximation in Reinforcement Learning|function approximation]]
 * Use of [[Policy Gradient Methods]] and extensions of the Policy Gradient Theorem .
 # Prediction and Update
-* Estimates and Update rules in Reinforcement learning can be formulated with the following formula (analogous to gradient descent):
+* Estimates and Update rules in Reinforcement learning can be formulated with the following formula (analogous to [[Optimization Algorithm#Gradient Descent|Gradient Descent]]):
   $$
   \text{New} = \text{Old} + \text{Step} \left[ \text{Target} - \text{Old} \right]
   $$